mohamed-nageh/test-repo/README.md

 # test-repo
-this is a test repo where the nfc feature is added
+this is a test repo where the nfc feature is added with commit details